radwinskis/GEE_UBM/readme.md

 ## 🛠 Scripts Overview

 ### `update_snowmelt_and_precip_asset.py`
 Script for creating a GEE image collection of snowmelt + precipitation for the chosen precip data types, and exporting of the image collection to a GEE asset.
-Dynamically adjusts to prevent overwriting duplicate data to the asset and handles image projections to be WGS84 UTM Zone 12N.
+Dynamically adjusts to prevent overwriting duplicate data to the asset and handles image projections to be WGS84 UTM Zone 12N. **-- Part of final workflow --**

+### `generate_ubm_inputs.py`
+Helper script to pre-process the input collection to be used for running UBM models, when the input collection is not required to be a GEE asset. **-- Part of final workflow --**

+### `run_ubm_complete_workflow.py`
+Script that allows user to: 1) define the UBM input collection (**NOT** as an asset), 2) set the timescale of the model, 3) set output format (water height or volume), 4) specify the model to run (original UBM or modified versions), 5) run the UBM of choice (automatic based on user defined settings), 6) automatically export the UBM run to a GEE asset under a pre-defined file organization schema.
+Checks are performed to ensure no duplicate images are added to a GEE asset and that the user defined settings are valid. **-- Part of final workflow --**

 ### `define_and_export_input_collection.py`
 Script for combining all the input images and image collections necessary for running the UBM model, and will export this "model ready" collection to a GEE asset.
 This script also ensures all the images are resampled/reprojected to the scale of the coarset available input.
-A variety of inputs exist in the script to allow specifying which version of the UBM model this collection is designed for.
+A variety of inputs exist in the script to allow specifying which version of the UBM model this collection is designed for. **-- Not necessary for final workflow --**
+> This was planned to be used as part of the final workflow, but due to GEE asset quota limitations the decision was made to limit the number of GEE assets by pre-processing the UBM input collection on the fly AND incorporate the input bands with the UBM output bands.

 ### `run_UBM_script.py`
-Script for taking the GEE asset exported by `define_and_export_input_collection.py` and running the UBM model of choice, then exports the model results to a GEE asset.
+Script for taking the GEE asset exported by `define_and_export_input_collection.py` and running the UBM model of choice, then exports the model results to a GEE asset. **-- Not necessary for final workflow --**
+> This was planned to be used as part of the final workflow, but due to GEE asset quota limitations the decision was made to limit the number of GEE assets by pre-processing the UBM input collection on the fly AND incorporate the input bands with the UBM output bands.

 ### `UBM_zonal_stats_script.py`
 Script for extracting zonal statistics from the UBM model and input images/collections, and exports the stats to a csv.
+Options for calculating zonal stats for an individual watershed geometry or to loop through ALL Utah watersheds (including statewide and integrated GSL basin).
-See the `Zonal_Stats_Timeseries` folder for results.
+See the `Zonal_Stats_Timeseries` folder for results (**will be updated soon with final results for all watersheds between 2005-2024**).

+### `UBM_zonal_stats_script_resume_safe.py`
+Script for extracting zonal statistics from the UBM model and input images/collections, and exports the stats to a csv.
+Options for calculating zonal stats for an individual watershed geometry or to loop through ALL Utah watersheds (including statewide and integrated GSL basin).
+See the `Zonal_Stats_Timeseries` folder for results (**will be updated soon with final results for all watersheds between 2005-2024**).
+This version is essentially identical to `UBM_zonal_stats_script.py` but allows the user to stop the process and resume later by checking which watersheds have already been processed.

 ## Notebooks Overview (for development and testing purposes)

 ### `gNATSGO_machine_learning_gap_filling_update.ipynb`
 Jupyter Notebook used as the working-space for setting up, training, validating, and exporting a machine learning derived (random forest) map of root zone soil thickness throughout utah, based on gNATSGO data.

+### `UT_Irrigation_Raster_Creation.ipynb`
+>Beware: This is a jumbled 'playground' notebook and is not the cleanest or easiest to read through.

+Notebook used as the working-space for establishing a way to create irrigation rasters for irrigation months of 2005-2024, utilizing data from the most recent UDWR Water Budget and Water Related Land Use (WRLU) shapefiles.
+Creates and exports irrigation rasters to be used to account for anthropogenic introduction of water as part of the UBM model.

 ### `snowmelt_testing.ipynb`
 Jupyter Notebook used as the working-space for testing the snowmelt + precipitation datasets, ensuring the approach used is valid.